DUTIES AND RESPONSIBILITIES

 EQUIPMENT, TOOLS, AND MATERIALS

-- Equipment used includes computers, multi-line telephones, two-way radios, fax machines, photocopiers, animal handling tools, cameras, video and sound equipment, tents, and printers.
+- Equipment used includes computers, multi-line telephones, two-way radios, fax machines, photocopiers, cameras, video and sound equipment, tents, and printers.

 - Regular handling of administrative supplies such as forms, documents, pens, and other office materials is required.